 Logger

-Logger middleware for Fiber that logs HTTP request/response details.
+Logger middleware for Fiber that logs HTTP requests and responses.

 Signatures